 Safari does provide you with a preview of the label.
 And when you hover your cursor over the label preview, you can click this icon to open the PDF in Apple’s Preview.

-Next make sure the Paper Size is the same as the format you chose on Pirate Ship—in this case we selected the 8.5x11 inch format, which can also be labeled as: Letter or US Letter.
-This is your standard run of the mill paper size.
+Next, make sure the Paper Size is the same as the Format you chose on Pirate Ship—in this case we selected the 8.5x11 inch format, which can also be labeled as Letter or US Letter.

 That should be it!
 Click Print and your label should print as expected.